 When funds ran low, you’d visit a bank branch, go through the often tedious and drawn-out process of getting access to your own money in a foreign country, and leave with your wallet replenished.

 Traveler’s checks were neither convenient nor reliable (banks were often few and far between or closed at odd hours), but were the best thing going at the time.

-Though, as many regular travelers to developing countries know, the presence of a machine and being able to successfully withdraw money from said machine are two very different things).
+Though, as many regular travelers to developing countries know, the presence of a machine and being able to successfully withdraw cash from said machine, are two entirely different things.

 But the fees.
 Those bloody fees.